 But the Chase Sapphire Preferred® isn’t perfect.
 Its base rewards rate, for example, is low compared to some of the other top travel credit cards.
 And its annual fee may be hard to stomach for some people.

 So, as you’re considering this card, be sure to compare it with some of the other travel credit cards on the market.
-Take a look at its rewards, perks, and travel benefits to see if it’s worth the cost.
+Take a look at its rewards, perks, and travel benefits to see if the perks out weigh the cost for you personally.
 Then compare it to similar cards that may or may not charge an annual fee.